New in 2024:

 A gondola can cost upwards of €20,000, depending on its amenities, and it needs regular maintenance to ensure a working life of several decades.
 Gondola construction and repairs are supplied by a handful of squeri, or boatyards, in Venice and the Venetian Lagoon.

 Most of these boatyards are in locations that tourists seldom see, but the oldest and most famous yard--the --is in the heart of the city.
-Although the squero isn't open to the public, anyone can enjoy a view of the gondola craftsmen at work from the opposite bank of the San Trovaso Canal.
+You can enjoy a free view of the gondola craftsmen at work from the opposite bank of the San Trovaso Canal.

 Here's a collection of photos that Cheryl took during a recent summer visit, when the squero's artisans were busy varnishing a gondola: